SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Several cities in the East Bay will host Bay Area 4th of July celebrations.
 The biggest are in Berkeley, Oakland, and Pleasant Hill.

-• Antioch: Fireworks in downtown Antioch over the San Joaquin River, start at after dusk
+• Antioch: Fireworks in downtown Antioch over the San Joaquin River start after dusk

 • Moraga: Fireworks at Moraga Commons Park start at around 9:30 pm